 From what I understand, the issue is fixed on Rails 5.

-#18 Updated by Jamila Khan about 1 year ago
+#18 Updated by Jamila Khan over 1 year ago

 Thank you for relating this to the appropriate tickets.

 That said, this is affecting the ability of our remote workers to effectively use redmine.